deeppavlov/dream/response_selectors/emotion_ranking_based_response_selector/README.md

-# Ranking-based Response Selector
+# Emotion Ranking-based Response Selector

 ## Description

 Response Selector is a component selecting final response among the given hypotheses by different skills.
-The Ranking-based Response Selector utilizes floating point annotations by ranking candidate annotator (e.g., Sentence Ranker) to rank hypotheses and selects the best ranked one.
+The Emotion Ranking-based Response Selector utilizes floating point annotations by ranking candidate annotator (e.g., Sentence Ranker) to rank hypotheses and selects emotional form of the best ranked one.

 ### Parameters